Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Digital technology and online services have become a standard part of modern daily life, from online banking to workplace collaboration, medical record management, trading stocks, booking appointments, and several other things.
 The majority of these digital systems require users to create and prove their digital identity when they interact with them.

-Identity management has become an integral part of the economic, financial, and social life of a good percentage of the human population especially in developed and developing countries.
+Identity management has become an integral part of the economic, financial, and social life of a good percentage of the human population, especially in developed and developing countries.
 Identity authentication technologies like facial recognition, fingerprint scanning, and voice recognition are quite prevalent today to offer enhanced security on various digital platforms.

 Unfortunately, the traditional system for managing digital identities isn’t as efficient as it ought to be.
 Legacy identity management systems are fragmented, insecure, and inflexible.
-Most organizations today operate centralized databases where identity data are stored alongside routine business data.
+Most organizations today operate centralized databases where identity data is stored alongside routine business data.

+In particular, paper-based identity credentials are highly vulnerable to loss, damage, and forgery, making them less secure and reliable compared to digital, cryptographically secured alternatives.
 This makes them susceptible to problems like inefficiencies in data access, breaches, identity theft, large-scale hacks, and unethical practices.
 The need to regulate how organizations use and manage digital identities has also led to increasing regulations that create new problems.

 Here’s an overview of some of the major challenges faced by traditional identity management systems.